smussenden/20_fall_data_journalism/major_assignments/data_analysis_02/readme.md

 The project is worth 25 percent of your total final grade.

 * Deliverable 1 (week 11) - 5 percent
+  * In a group forum post do the following:
+    * Indicate which topic and data set your group wishes to focus on.
+    * Provide links to at least two stories that made use of this data or similar data.
+You will need to find a different angle, but this research is essential to determining a new approach.
-  * Milestone 1: as a joint forum post of 200-300 words, indicate which topic your group wishes to focus on.
-Provide three to four motivating questions you could use to begin to interrogate your data set.
-For example:
+    * Provide three to four motivating questions you could use to begin to interrogate your data set:
         * Using the climate data, "which parts of the country have seen faster rates of warming over the last century?" or "Have counties that are deeply relying on farming warmed faster than other parts of the country?"
         * Using the fatal police shooting data, "have shootings where the victim had mental illness increased in recent years?"

 * Deliverable 2 (week 12) - 10 percent
   * Turn in, via GitHub, a draft of the data notebook showing your effort to answer those questions, or new questions that arise in the course of analysis.